 Plea Prop L Supplemental Information see fill out each question listed below (rows 2-8) for all projects.
 Project Name Page Slow Street Relative Level of Need or Urgency (time sensitive) The Page Slow Street requires additional traffic calming and other measures to meet SFMTA safety criteria for Slow Streets.
 The project is already in the PAED phase and would lose momentum/efficiency if subsequent phases were not funded in a timely manner.
 Prior Community Engagement/Level and Diversity of Community Support (may attach Word document): The public outreach plan is informed by substantial prior community engagement and includes direct contact with neighborhood organizations, schools, churches, merchants/small businesses, advocates, area residents, and the District 5 Supervisor's office.
 The pilot proposal also reflects recent Page-specific surveys that show overwhelming (85%+) support for making existing treatments permanent.
 Guided by the use of 'field testing' (aka 'pilot as outreach') and main goal of solidifying slow street treatments for a post-COVID environment, the project team will re-engage and re-assess with the community the state of Page Street and connecting, surrounding streets.
 A large emphasis will be placed on the collection of relevant data (e.g., speeds/volumes, conflict patterns, and collision records) and review/analysis of this data in collaboration with neighborhood residents and other key stakeholders.
 Public outreach will be organized into five distinct phases: Stakeholder interviews - ongoing, funded by SFMTA via completion of planning phase SFMTA public hearings (#1) - the initiation of the PA/ED phase will occur after an SFMTA engineering public hearing and SFMTA Board meeting to formally expand/establish approval for existing temporary measures and new pilot measures.
 These meetings will include standard notification measures and web/email communications Public engagement meetings and activities - this phase of outreach will focus on community impressions and feedback of newly implemented measures and presentation of new potential streetscape concepts and other project 'toolkit' elements.
 Outreach methods will include additional stakeholder interviews and meetings, walking/biking tour(s), an initial open house or in-field 'office hours', and other creative ways to engage stakeholders beyond web/email updates.
-Project survey / open house - At the end of phase three outreach and upon collection and analysis of new traffic data collected in summer 2022, the project team will compile and present draft findings and Benefits to Disadvantaged Populations and Equity Priority Communities The project is not within an EPC but indirectly serves and connects the Fillmore and Western Addition communities with downtown, Golden Gate Park, and the Upper and Lower Haight neighborhoods.
+Project survey / open house - At the end of phase three outreach and upon collection and analysis of new traffic data collected in summer 2022, the project team will compile and present draft findings and outreach and recommendations for detailed design.
+SFMTA public hearings (#2) - The final phase of outreach will include an SFMTA engineering public hearing and final SFMTA Board meeting to confirm final (i.e., non-temporary) traffic and parking recommendations and recommended elements and budget for the detailed design phase.
+Benefits to Disadvantaged Populations and Equity Priority Communities The project is not within an EPC but indirectly serves and connects the Fillmore and Western Addition communities with downtown, Golden Gate Park, and the Upper and Lower Haight neighborhoods.
 The Page corridor also includes substantial affordable housing and several historically black churches.